-The foregoing tables and calculations (other than the historical net tangible book value calculation) are based on 7,894,770 shares of our common stock outstanding as of June 30, 2019, after giving effect to the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into 7,816,643 shares of our common stock (including the conversion of 479,967,595 shares of our Series H redeemable convertible preferred stock issued in July 2019) and the issuance of 15,072 shares of our common stock as a result of the expected net exercise of the Net Exercise Warrants in connection with the completion of this offering, based on the initial public offering price of \$14.00 per share, which Net Exercise Warrants will terminate if not exercised prior to the completion of this offering, and excludes:
+The foregoing tables and calculations (other than the historical net tangible book value calculation) are based on 7,900,318 shares of our common stock outstanding as of June 30, 2019, after giving effect to the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into 7,816,643 shares of our common stock (including the conversion of 479,967,595 shares of our Series H redeemable convertible preferred stock issued in July 2019) and the issuance of 20,620 shares of our common stock as a result of the expected net exercise of the Net Exercise Warrants in connection with the completion of this offering, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, which Net Exercise Warrants will terminate if not exercised prior to the completion of this offering, and excludes:

-- 662,987 shares of our common stock issuable upon exercise of stock options outstanding as of June 30, 2019, with a weighted-average exercise price of \$1.24 per share; - 812,745 shares of our common stock issuable upon the exercise of stock options to be granted under our 2019 Plan, which became effective in connection with the completion of this offering, with an exercise price that is equal to the initial public offering price; - 1,013,107 shares of our common stock issuable upon the exercise of outstanding warrants (which number does not include the Net Exercise Warrants) as of June 30, 2019, with a weighted-average exercise price of \$3.13 per share; - 2,011,832 shares of our common stock reserved for future issuance under our 2019 Plan, which became effective in connection with the completion of this offering (which number includes the IPO grants, but does not include any potential annual evergreen increases pursuant to the terms of the 2019 Plan); and

-120,000 shares of our common stock reserved for future issuance under our ESPP, which became effective on the day the ESPP was adopted by our board of directors (which number does not include any potential annual evergreen increases pursuant to the terms of the ESPP).
+- 662,987 shares of our common stock issuable upon exercise of stock options outstanding as of June 30, 2019, with a weighted-average exercise price of \$1.24 per share; - 812,745 shares of our common stock issuable upon the exercise of stock options to be granted under our 2019 Plan, contingent and effective upon the effectiveness of the registration statement of which this prospectus forms a part, with an exercise price that is equal to the initial public offering price; - 1,013,107 shares of our common stock issuable upon the exercise of outstanding warrants (which number does not include the Net Exercise Warrants) as of June 30, 2019, with a weighted-average exercise price of \$3.13 per share; - 2,011,832 shares of our common stock reserved for future issuance under our 2019 Plan, which will become effective in connection with the completion of this offering (which number includes the IPO grants, but does not include any potential annual evergreen increases pursuant to the terms of the 2019 Plan); and - 120,000 shares of our common stock reserved for future issuance under our ESPP, which became effective on the day the ESPP was adopted by our board of directors (which number does not include any potential annual evergreen increases pursuant to the terms of the ESPP).

 To the extent any options or warrants outstanding as of June 30, 2019 are exercised, there will be further dilution to new investors.
-If all of such outstanding options and warrants had been exercised as of June 30, 2019, the pro forma as adjusted net tangible book value per share after this offering would be \$4.13, and total dilution per share to new investors would be \$9.87.
+If all of such outstanding options and warrants had been exercised as of June 30, 2019, the pro forma as adjusted net tangible book value per share after this offering would be \$4.18, and total dilution per share to new investors would be \$10.82.